 Can I donate my old telescope to the planetarium?

 What is that really bright object in the western sky right after sunset?

 What is that really bright object in the eastern sky before sunrise?

 What are those bright streaks that look like comets I sometimes see low in the western sky right after sunset?

-The Arlington Planetarium is operated by Arlington Public Schools as part of the school system’s science program.
-Intra-county private schools and organized school groups as well as public and private schools outside of Arlington are welcome schedule programs with us after Arlington schools have had an opportunity to schedule their visits.
+The David M. Brown Planetarium is operated by Arlington Public Schools as part of the school system’s science program.
+Intra-county private schools and organized school groups, as well as public and private schools outside of Arlington, are welcome schedule programs with us after Arlington schools have had an opportunity to schedule their visits.
 “Open Season” when we will accept bookings from school groups other then Arlington County Public Schools begins October 1st each year.
 After October 1st you may call the planetarium at 703-228-6070 to schedule a visit or inquire about our offerings.
 The seating capacity is 58; however the “optimum” capacity is 45 to allow best viewing of the projection dome.

 You do not need reservations for groups of less than 10.
 Simply arrive 15 minutes before the doors open.
 You should have no problems being seated.

 Keep in mind, no admittance is allowed once the show begins.
 Please be prompt.